EvgenyVenalainen/EvgenyVenalainen/README.md

 - 👋 Hi, I’m @EvgenyVenalainen
 - 👀 I’m interested in civil engineering.
-- 🌱 I’m currently learning AutoLisp.
+- 🌱 I’m currently learning Revit.
 - 💞️ I’m looking to collaborate on AutoCAD.
-- 📫 How to reach me: ...
+- 📫 How to reach me: calg1sung@mozmail.com

 <!---
 EvgenyVenalainen/EvgenyVenalainen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.